Let’s get one thing straight. This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

 The WPForms addons download error message usually reads like this:

-“could not install the addon. please download it from wpforms.com and install it manually“
+“Could not install the addon.
+Please download it from wpforms.com and install it manually.“

 Use the “cloud icon” to start the download to your computer.